Transport in Nagpur: Railways

 Due to its central location, Nagpur is a rail junction connecting India's four major metropolises: Mumbai, Delhi, Chennai, and Kolkata.
 A total of 242 trains (passenger, express, mail, Duronto, Rajdhani Express and the Garib Rath) stop at Nagpur, one of the country's busiest junctions.
 Sixty-five are daily trains, and 26 terminate or originate at Nagpur.
 Almost 150,000 passengers use the Nagpur Junction railway station, the city's main station, daily; smaller stations are at Ajni, Itwari, Kalamna, Kamptee and Khapri.
 A need has been felt for a Nagpur metro rail service similar to the Delhi Metro, and Larsen and Toubro (L&T) was commissioned to prepare a report on the metropolitan area's transport needs by 2020.
 In its report, L&T recommended an elevated monorail and a multi-modal transport system similar to Hyderabad's.
-The consultants suggested a minimum of 1,500 city buses and a bus rapid transit system (BRTS) on selected routes.

 Nagpur Junction (built in 1867) is in the center of the city, at the foot of Sitabuldi Hill which contains the historic fort.
 It is the headquarters of the Nagpur division of the central and south-eastern lines of Indian Railways.
 The nearby Ajni station is primarily a cargo terminal.
 British India opened the Bombay–Bhusawal–Nagpur line in 1867 to link the cotton-growing Vidarbha region with the port city of Bombay.
 The line was later extended east to Howrah.

 The main building is pink sandstone, similar to the colonial-era Reserve Bank of India and Vidhan Bhavan, and is a heritage site.
 The Ministry of Railways has allocated ₹1 billion to upgrade the station, and a flyover has been built to reduce traffic congestion.
 The Multi-modal International Cargo Hub and Airport at Nagpur (MIHAN) is under construction, and closed-circuit cameras have been installed at Nagpur Junction.

 In addition to Nagpur Junction, local stations are in Itwari, Ajni, Kalamna, Khapri, Godhni, Bharatwada, Gumgaon, Kapmtee, Kanhan, Ramtek and Butibori.
 Itwari has been converted to a terminus by the South East Central Railway for many passenger and local MEMU trains.
 Local trains run from Itwari to Nagpur's outlying north, north-east and eastern areas, and the Ramtek-Kanhan-Kamptee-Kalamna-Itwari line is popular with pilgrims.
 Many passenger trains to Chhindwara, Jabalpur, Raipur, Gondia and Tatanagar originate in Nagpur.
 The Itwari line is also used by business people from north, north-east and eastern Nagpur.

 Ajni, on the Nagpur-Mumbai/Chennai route, is part of the Central Railway zone.
 Nearly all trains stop briefly at the station, which is used primarily by residents of central, western, south-western and southern Nagpur and short-distance day trippers.
 Trains terminating at Nagpur are almost 80 percent emptied at Ajni, and trains originating from the city fill about 40 percent there.